 Recovery Software for Failed Data

 Your deleted files probably aren’t gone forever, and your corrupted files are likely salvageable.
 Files never truly disappear.
 They are just moved to different areas in your hard drive.
 They can no longer be read, but they are still in there.
 They only become unsalvageable after they’ve been overwritten extensively with new information.
-This fact applies whether the failed, corrupted, or missing files are on a micro sd card, a Mac or Windows computer, an iPhone, or an Android.
+This fact applies whether the failed, corrupted, or missing files are on a micro SD card, a Mac or Windows computer or iPhone.

-The specific recovery software that we’ll discuss today is named Disk Drill.
-It’s entirely free up to 500 MB of restored information.
+The specific recovery software is named Disk Drill.
+It’s entirely free up to 500 MB for Windows users of restored information.
 It’s also very easy to use.
-You don’t have to be a techie to use it to retrieve deleted or corrupted files.
+You don’t have to be a techie to use it to recover deleted files.
 It can help you easily secure files you thought had been lost, including in some cases unsaved files.

-In the next section, we provide you with a step-by-step explanation for how to use Disk Drill.
+In the next section, we provide you with a step-by-step explanation of how to use Disk Drill.